Can You Deduct Life Insurance Premiums?

 While life insurance premiums may not be tax-deductible for most individuals, there are still numerous benefits to having a life insurance policy.
 Here are some key advantages to consider:

-2. Estate Planning: Life insurance can be used as part of your estate planning strategy to provide liquidity and cover estate taxes.
+2. Estate Planning: Life insurance can be part of your estate planning strategy to provide liquidity and cover estate taxes.
 This can help preserve the value of your estate and ensure your assets are distributed according to your wishes.

-5. Cash Value Accumulation: Some life insurance policies, such as whole life or universal life, have a cash value component that grows over time.
+5. Cash Value Accumulation: Some life insurance policies, such as whole or universal life, have a cash value component that grows over time.
 This cash value can be accessed during your lifetime for various purposes, such as supplementing retirement income or funding education expenses.

 Key Points to Remember